- All studios need near-field monitors

 The "near field" is a property of the ROOM, not the speaker.
 This graph and explanation come from the book "Architectural Acoustics": That's pretty clear, isn't it?
 That's from a leading text book on acoustics, not on marketing hype, so it tells the truth about what "near field" actually means, acoustically.

 If you say that a speaker is a "near field" speaker, then you are using pure marketing drivel, not an actual technical term.
-In fact, try googling the term "definition of near field monitor", and be shocked: You'll notice that is no technical definition at all!
+In fact, try googling the term "definition of near field monitor", and be shocked: You'll notice that there is no technical definition at all!
 It's a marketing term, not an acoustics term.

 As you'll note in that image above, it clearly says: "Sound pressure levels can fluctuate dramatically in the near field .... sound pressures cancel and enhance each other near large reflective surfaces [such as a desk, console, etc.], so sound pressure level measurements should be avoided in the near field."
 I kind of think that's what our ears do: they make "sound pressure level measurements".